 In building experiences and expectations, keeping track of past causes and their expected effects is crucial to the game creator’s building of choices/decisions intended to engage and motivate the player’s perception and meaning-making.

-Why the underlying forces of the internal activities of thoughts when making a choice is hidden to the eye and left to game creators’ intuition to handle, depends a lot on standards and conventions that influence the game creator’s practice.
+Why the underlying forces of the internal activities of thoughts when making a choice are hidden to the eye and left to game creators’ intuition to handle depends a lot on standards and conventions that influence the game creator’s practice.